Perezented/Labs26-Citrics-FE-TeamA/README.md

 # Citrics

-You can find the deployed project at [a.citrics.dev](https://a.citrics.dev/).

 <p align='center'>
 <img width="90%" src='./.github/CitricsEndLabs.gif' alt='Gif moving image of a preview of the citircs website at the end of Labs26'/>
 </p>